Ten Benefits to Sending Your Child to Space Camp

 If your child is dreaming about a future as an engineer, medical professional, scientist, etc., then Space Camp will provide an excellent opportunity for classroom instruction and hands-on training in an inspiring and unique setting.

-Presentations by NASA professionals may help your child find their career path.
+Presentations by NASA professionals may help your child find their career path, especially within the STEM fields.

-Also, students see the Space Camp Alumni Wall of Fame that includes NASA and European Space Agency astronauts, engineers, scientists, and technologists.
+While at the U.S. Space and Rocket Center, students see the Space Camp Alumni Wall of Fame that includes NASA and European Space Agency astronauts, engineers, scientists, and technologists.
+Inspiration is around every corner.

 A successful day at Space Camp involves lots of teamwork.
 In order to complete a mission, trainees must work together and embrace individual strengths.